 More details: see Debian Bug#729555, https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=729555

-#1 Updated by stbuehler about 3 years ago
+#1 Updated by stbuehler over 3 years ago

 - Subject changed from SSL + SNI broken to SSL + SNI with cyclic CAs/not unique issuers? broken